 Welcome to the wonderful world of chorizo and cheddar beignet.
 If you have never heard of them before they are simply a piece of deep fried dough.
-There are lots of different types of beignet recipes to try and you can make them with or without yeast and sweet or savoury.
+There are lots of different types of beignet recipes to try and you can make them with or without yeast and sweet or savory.
 Whichever you decide to try, enjoy every mouthful.
-The below recipe is without yeast and is savoury.
-It is a spicy chorizo and cheddar beignet served on a chilli tomato relish.
-You could also substitute the chorizo for shredded chicken and have them with a sesame dip to give it a more Asian flavour.
+The below recipe is without yeast and is savory.
+It is a spicy chorizo and cheddar beignet served on a chili tomato relish.
+You could also substitute the chorizo for shredded chicken and have them with a sesame dip to give it a more Asian flavor.

 - 50 grams Chorizo finely diced

 - 150 milliliter Water

 - 1 teaspoon Sugar

 - 1 teaspoon Salt

 - Sunflower Oil for frying

 - In order to make the base for the Beignets start by making the dough.
 Put the butter, water and sugar into a saucepan.

 - Bring to the boil and add the flour.
 Beat well until you have a smooth ball of dough that has come together and left the sides of the saucepan.

 - Remove from the heat and stir in the cheddar.
 Add the beaten eggs one at a time until you have a smooth paste.